ws464/java2/readme.md

 Principal (SRP), an object knows how to do one thing extremely well.
 A group of objects that work together can be organized into a package.

+Objects can be `null` whereas primitive types cannot.

 Assignments are located [here](assignments.md).

 # Pillars of Object Oriented Programming